IKImageSizeKit

 YouTube thumbnail format and file size limits

 Use JPG, PNG, or GIF for YouTube thumbnails.
-Keep mobile video thumbnails within 2 MB and desktop video or podcast thumbnails within 50 MB.
+Keep mobile video thumbnails within 2 MB, mobile podcast thumbnails within 10 MB, and desktop video or podcast thumbnails within 50 MB.

 FormatUse whenWatch out for